 Assuming the Site Building is a One-Time Thing

-Most small business owners with little background in IT believe that setting up a web store is one time thing.
-You use a content management system for free, buy a theme, customise it, and voila, you have a fully-functioning online store, right?
-Well, actually no. While building websites and e-stores have become much more simple thanks to various web tools and user-friendly ecommerce CMS software, the actual building process is a bit complicated.
-First of all, ecommerce sites and stores must be speedy, highly secure, optimised for search engines, and also user friendly to customers.
+Most small business owners with little background in IT believe that setting up a web store is a one-time thing.
+You use a content management system for free, buy a theme, customize it, and voila, you have a fully-functioning online store, right?
+Well, actually no. While building websites and e-stores have become much more simple thanks to various web tools and user-friendly eCommerce CMS software, the actual building process is a bit complicated.
+First of all, e-commerce sites and stores must be speedy, highly secure, optimized for search engines, and also user-friendly to customers.
 Combining all these aspects requires a lot of attention to detail, time, and some technical expertise as well.
 So don’t think that selling online will generate fast money.

 Choosing the Wrong CMS

 Some owners choose easy-to-do, drag-and-drop content management systems to build eCommerce websites in a matter of minutes, only to find out later that the CMS doesn’t have the infrastructure to support a growing online store.
 Therefore, choosing an eCommerce CMS like Magento is actually important for the functionality of a complex website like an online store.
 Using an advanced CMS requires coding skills and experience, so it’s not something just about anyone can jump in and do.
 Therefore, it’s highly recommended to hire outside help for the site building process.
 Local reputed Magento developers Sydney or in your local area to make sure that the base code of the online store is as professional as it can get.

 Lacking a Business Plan for the Online Store